nelson-n/lmForc_helpers/README.md

 ## subset_forcs

 The simplest way to subset multiple Forecast objects is via the `subset_forcs()` function.
-The function takes a list of Forecast objects and a numeric or logical index.
-All forecasts in the list are subset by the whatever is passed to the `index` argument.
+This function takes a list of Forecast objects and a numeric or logical index.
+All forecasts in the list are subset by the numerical or logical values that are passed to the `index` argument.

+For example, a list of Forecast objects can be subset by a condition:<br/>
+`subset_forcs(forcs, origin(forc1_1h) >= as.Date("2010-12-31"))`

 ``` r
 forcs <- list(forc1_1h, forc2_1h)